 The toughest huh?
 Really?

 Shoulder a 10kg rucksack, hike 2,000m up a mountain, fly for several hours through complicated weather systems and over treacherous terrain.
 Land, now run for 30km and climb another 1,000m.
 Repeat every day for almost two weeks.
 Tough?
-We think so for this reason – no other race is as physically demanding and also requires such a high level of expert technical skill for such a sustained length of time.
+We think so for this reason – no other race is as physically and mentally demanding and also requires such a high level of expert technical skill for such a sustained length of time.

 Ok, we believe you!
 What are the details?